Shechterlab/nextflow-rnaseq/README.md

 # 1. Clone the nextflow-rnaseq-deseq2-enhancedvolcano pipeline

-#execute the code below in your home directory
+#navigate to home directory and execute the code below in your home directory

+cd

 git clone https://github.com/Shechterlab/nextflow-rnaseq-deseq2.git